Zacks Investment Research Lowers Procore Technologies (NASDAQ:PCOR) to Sell

-Zacks Investment Research downgraded shares of Procore Technologies (NASDAQ:PCOR – Get Rating) from a hold rating to a sell rating in a research note released on Thursday, Zacks.com reports.
+Zacks Investment Research cut shares of Procore Technologies (NASDAQ:PCOR – Get Rating) from a hold rating to a sell rating in a research note released on Wednesday, Zacks.com reports.

 According to Zacks, “Procore Technologies Inc. provides construction management software.
 Procore Technologies Inc. is based in CA, United States. “

-Several other analysts have also commented on the stock.
-Barclays lowered their price objective on shares of Procore Technologies from $113.00 to $90.00 in a research report on Wednesday, January 19th.
-JPMorgan Chase & Co. lowered their price objective on shares of Procore Technologies from $123.00 to $113.00 and set an overweight rating on the stock in a research report on Wednesday, February 23rd.
-Stifel Nicolaus lowered their price objective on shares of Procore Technologies to $85.00 and set a buy rating on the stock in a research report on Friday, January 28th.
-Canaccord Genuity Group lowered their price target on shares of Procore Technologies from $110.00 to $85.00 and set a buy rating on the stock in a research report on Wednesday, February 23rd.
-Finally, Mizuho assumed coverage on shares of Procore Technologies in a research report on Monday, March 28th.
-They issued a buy rating and a $75.00 price target on the stock.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and twelve have issued a buy rating to the company.
-According to data from MarketBeat.com, Procore Technologies has an average rating of Buy and a consensus target price of $100.45.
+A number of other research firms have also weighed in on PCOR.
+Mizuho assumed coverage on Procore Technologies in a report on Monday, March 28th.
+They set a buy rating and a $75.00 target price for the company.
+Canaccord Genuity Group lowered their target price on Procore Technologies from $110.00 to $85.00 and set a buy rating for the company in a report on Wednesday, February 23rd.
+Jefferies Financial Group upgraded Procore Technologies from a hold rating to a buy rating and set a $110.00 target price for the company in a report on Thursday, January 6th.
+Piper Sandler reduced their price target on Procore Technologies from $115.00 to $100.00 and set an overweight rating on the stock in a research report on Wednesday, February 23rd.
+Finally, Stifel Nicolaus reduced their price target on Procore Technologies to $85.00 and set a buy rating on the stock in a research report on Friday, January 28th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and twelve have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of Buy and an average price target of $100.45.

-Procore Technologies (NASDAQ:PCOR – Get Rating) last released its quarterly earnings results on Tuesday, February 22nd.
-The company reported ($0.39) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.42) by $0.03.
-The company had revenue of $146.10 million for the quarter, compared to analyst estimates of $138.21 million.
-Procore Technologies had a negative net margin of 47.53% and a negative return on equity of 28.16%.
-The firm’s revenue was up 33.4% compared to the same quarter last year.
-Research analysts expect that Procore Technologies will post -1.8 earnings per share for the current fiscal year.
+Procore Technologies (NASDAQ:PCOR – Get Rating) last posted its earnings results on Tuesday, February 22nd.
+The company reported ($0.39) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.42) by $0.03.
+The company had revenue of $146.10 million during the quarter, compared to analyst estimates of $138.21 million.
+Procore Technologies had a negative return on equity of 28.16% and a negative net margin of 47.53%.
+The business’s quarterly revenue was up 33.4% on a year-over-year basis.
+Research analysts predict that Procore Technologies will post -1.8 earnings per share for the current fiscal year.

-In related news, Director William J.G.
-Griffith purchased 661,720 shares of the business’s stock in a transaction on Monday, March 14th.
-The stock was acquired at an average price of $49.93 per share, with a total value of $33,039,679.60.
-The purchase was disclosed in a legal filing with the SEC, which is available through this link.
-Also, CEO Craig F. Jr. Courtemanche sold 49,832 shares of the business’s stock in a transaction that occurred on Wednesday, February 23rd.
-The stock was sold at an average price of $61.38, for a total transaction of $3,058,688.16.
+In related news, CEO Craig F. Jr. Courtemanche sold 49,832 shares of the company’s stock in a transaction on Wednesday, February 23rd.
+The stock was sold at an average price of $61.38, for a total value of $3,058,688.16.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CRO Dennis Lyandres sold 3,938 shares of the company’s stock in a transaction on Tuesday, March 1st.
+The shares were sold at an average price of $66.77, for a total value of $262,940.26.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 82,819 shares of company stock valued at $5,137,529.
+Over the last three months, insiders sold 82,819 shares of company stock worth $5,137,529.

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Norges Bank purchased a new position in Procore Technologies in the 4th quarter worth approximately $38,885,000.
-JustInvest LLC purchased a new position in Procore Technologies in the 4th quarter worth approximately $455,000.
-BlackRock Inc. grew its stake in Procore Technologies by 257.2% in the 4th quarter.
-BlackRock Inc. now owns 1,591,006 shares of the company’s stock worth $127,232,000 after buying an additional 1,145,584 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC purchased a new position in Procore Technologies in the 4th quarter worth approximately $280,000.
-Finally, Goldman Sachs Group Inc. grew its stake in Procore Technologies by 76.0% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 1,588,518 shares of the company’s stock worth $127,034,000 after buying an additional 685,813 shares in the last quarter.
-78.00% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Deer Management Co.
+LLC acquired a new stake in Procore Technologies during the 4th quarter worth about $1,113,059,000.
+Goldman Sachs Group Inc. grew its position in Procore Technologies by 1,231.1% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 12,016,191 shares of the company’s stock worth $960,935,000 after purchasing an additional 11,113,486 shares during the period.
+12 West Capital Management LP grew its position in Procore Technologies by 52.8% during the 4th quarter.
+12 West Capital Management LP now owns 2,113,211 shares of the company’s stock worth $168,993,000 after purchasing an additional 730,211 shares during the period.
+BlackRock Inc. grew its position in Procore Technologies by 257.2% during the 4th quarter.
+BlackRock Inc. now owns 1,591,006 shares of the company’s stock worth $127,232,000 after purchasing an additional 1,145,584 shares during the period.
+Finally, Franklin Resources Inc. grew its position in Procore Technologies by 95.8% during the 3rd quarter.
+Franklin Resources Inc. now owns 1,022,037 shares of the company’s stock worth $91,309,000 after purchasing an additional 500,144 shares during the period.
+78.00% of the stock is currently owned by institutional investors.

 Procore Technologies Company Profile (Get Rating)